-The term "Greenwash" is widely used to give inaccurate, incomplete or misleading information about products/services to suggest these are more environmentally friendly than they really are.
+The term "Greenwash" is widely used to give inaccurate or misleading information about a product/service to suggest these are more environmentally friendly than it really is.

 Here the focus will be on how Greenwash is used in the UK electricity market.
 The following sections will explain some of the most common myths and misunderstandings in terms of their impact on actual Carbon Emissions.
 There is also advice on what you can do about this to suit your circumstances.